Post by PJ Feinstein of Bunny and Dolly

 Across the country, Jewish families will be eating turkey with a side of latkes this year, as Thanksgiving and the first day of Hanukkah both fall on November 28th.
 This holiday mashup — cleverly nicknamed “Thanksgivukkah” — is truly a once-in-a-lifetime event.
 It hasn’t happened since 1888, and it won’t occur again for 70,000-80,000 years.

 Although JB and I have always celebrated Thanksgiving with family, I don’t think we’ve ever had the chance to light the menorah with them.
 It’s always been impractical to buy plane tickets and take time off from work for holidays typically two or three weeks apart.
+So this year, in excitement for this once in a lifetime event, I’ve been thinking about how to decorate for Thanksgivukkah.

 But how does one decorate for Thanksgivukkah?
 Combining Hanukkah’s cool shades of blue and silver with Thanksgiving’s rustic red, green, orange, and yellow could potentially be an eyesore.
 Plus, loading the table with menorahs and dreidels and Stars of David and pumpkins and leaves and turkeys and feathers and acorns would definitely be overkill.